akrzos/cfme-performance/README.md

 ### cfme-performance
 [Python Testing Framework](cfme-performance/)
-Testing framework used to run workloads and benchmarks against CFME.
+Testing framework used to run workloads against CFME.

 The current workloads are:
 * Idle (default, no websocket/git_owner roles, all roles)
 * Refresh Providers
 * Refresh VMs